rezgui/fpos/README.md

 ## ❤️ Contributing
 Contributions, issues and feature requests are welcome!

-## License
+## 📓 License

 The  GPL-2.0 License.
 Please see [License File](LICENSE.md) for more information.

-## Treeware
+## 🌳 Treeware

-You're free to use this OS, but if it makes it to your production environment you are required to buy the world a tree.

-It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
-If you support this OS and contribute to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
+This Operating System is a Treeware.
+If you use it in production, then we ask that you buy the world a tree to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

-You can buy trees here [offset.earth/treeware](https://plant.treeware.earth/rezgui/fpos)

 Read more about Treeware at [treeware.earth](http://treeware.earth)